 When manually fighting a dust collector fire with an extinguisher, the operator must first shut down the dust collector and wait 30 seconds.
 After waiting, the operator will need to open and access the interior of the dust collector.
 This can introduce more oxygen into the system, which could create a fireball upon opening.
 Additionally, having to wait to open the unit gives the fire significantly more time to build energy.

-With an automatic fire suppression system, an operator does not need to intervene to suppress the fire.
+With Dust Collector and CNC fire suppression, an operator does not need to intervene to suppress the fire.
 Upon detection of the fire, the system will release suppression agent at the source of the fire, before you realize a fire has started.
 Clean agents are the suppression agents used because they are nonconductive and noncorrosive, leave no residue, and will not harm the equipment or people.
 Watch a short video showing how automatic fire suppression works

 It is important to note that fire protection is not the same as explosion protection – which will either isolate or vent the explosion.
 An automatic fire suppression system suppresses a fire that starts within the collector, usually around the filters.
 While having a handheld extinguisher present is a good back up measure, it is not ideal as the first line of defense against a dust collector fire.
 Dust collectors are enclosed systems, and it may be difficult to see when a fire ignites.
 An automatic fire suppression system will put out a fire before an explosion occurs or will put out a residual fire as the result of an explosion.
 This prevents further damage to the shop, equipment, and employees.